Loading

 X-Signature header valueTo verify the webhook:

-To use the PDF Split & Extract Pages APIs, API credits are required.
+To use this PDF Split & Extract Pages APIs, API credits are required.
 Charges apply only for successful queries, defined by a 2xx status code.
 If a request results in a 4xx or 5xx status code, no credits will be deducted, and any credits already charged will be refunded.
+In the event of a Task Processing Error, a maximum of 200 credits will be refunded.
+Surcharges for additional file sizes are non-refundable.

 For each successful request, 200 credits will be charged.
 1 extra credit will be charged per MB beyond 50 MB.